pmartinez8241/Create-an-Algorand-Node-on-Microsoft-Azure-and-Sign-Transactions-with-Azure-Key-Vault/README.md

 ---

+## Create an Identity for your Virtual Machine

 By default our Virtual Machine Doesn't come with an Identity, which means that it wont be able to access other Azure Resources in the Resource Group.
 Before we move on to connecting to our Virtual Machine using SSH, lets give our Virtual Machine an identity.

 When your Virtual Machine deployment is complete, select the drop down arrow to the left of the words **Deployment details**.
 Now you should see a list of resource, select your virtual machine.
 Figure 1-13 highlights the drop down arrow and your Virtual Machine in the Resource list.